dotalign/dotalign.github.io/staging/data.md

 ### Reconciliation
 While importing  DotAlign data it is important to be able to handle the dynamic nature of People and Company identities.
 Essentially, while consuming exported data, the following can be true:

+1. New entities show up in the export because new data sources (new users or additional mailboxes from existing users) come on-line.
+1. Entities which existed before may not be present because their data source is no longer being shared out.
+1. Entities may have been updated and essential information may have changed.
 1. Entities which existed before may not be present because they were merged into other entities.
-1. Entities which existed before may not be present because their data source is no longer being shared out.
 1. New entities show up in the export because they were "split" out from existing entities.
 This usually happens because a user points out that a certain email address does not belong to a contact.
-1. New entities show up in the export because new data sources (new users or additional mailboxes from existing users) come on-line.

 Here are some files that illustrate how the different scenarios would look like in terms of actual exported data: